ywang271828/XMOT/README.md

     Since many of the outputs are intended for debugging and reference, only a subset of frames are drawn.
-You can control this by adjusting the parameter debug_image_interval at the top of `demo.py.` A smaller interval will generate more debug images.
+You can control this by adjusting the parameter debug_image_interval at the top of `demo.py.` A smaller interval generates more debug images.